-Rhabdomyolysis is a very serious condition in which damaged muscle fibers enter the bloodstream.
+Rhabdomyolysis is a very serious condition in which damage muscle fibers enter the bloodstream.
 Leading to kidney failure and other problems.
 Common causes of rhabdomyolysis include trauma, infection, drug abuse, muscle strain and bites from poisonous snakes or insects.
 In addition, there have been several reports of rhabdomyolysis related to excessive caffeine intake, although this is relatively rare.

-Importantly, this is a large dosage of caffeine to consume within a short period of time, especially for someone who isn’t used to it or is highly sensitive to its effects.
+Importantly, this is a large dosage of caffeine to consume within a short period of time.
+Especially for someone who isn’t used to it or is highly sensitive to its effects.

 In one study, 16 people who typically consumed high, moderate or no caffeine took part in a word test after going without caffeine overnight.
-Only high caffeine users showed a bias for caffeine-related words and had strong caffeine cravings
+Only high caffeine users showed a bias for caffeine-related words and had strong caffeine cravings.

 6. High Blood Pressure

 Overall, caffeine doesn’t seem to increase the risk of heart disease or stroke in most people.
-However, it has been shown to raise blood pressure in several studies due to its stimulatory effect on the nervous system.
+However, it has been shown to raise blood pressure in several studies due to its effect on the nervous system.
 Elevated blood pressure is a risk factor for heart attack and stroke.
 Because it may damage arteries over time, restricting the flow of blood to your heart and brain.